 There are two issues people run into with these.
 Sub won't sink, and sub won't rise.

 SUB WON'T SINK - A lot of these subs are too buoyant.
 So you will need to add ballast, but not so much that the sub won't rise.
 I've done this in a few different ways.
-I've added small paper clips,
+I've added small paper clips, hot glued very small pieces of solid wire(around 24 awg), and used poster putty.
+Probably the easiest way to go is to use the poster putty.

 I used Blu Tack, but any poster putty should work.